cltrudeau/julienne/README.rst

     code/bad_dir/something.py

-Then running ``juli`` with the sample configuration would result in the
+Then running ``juli example.toml``, the sample configuration would result in the following:
-following:

 .. code-block:: text